ROOT I/O in pure Python and Numpy.

 conda config --add channels conda-forge # if you haven't added conda-forge already conda install uproot

 The pip installer automatically installs strict dependencies; the conda installer also installs optional dependencies (except for Pandas).

 - lz4 to read/write lz4-compressed ROOT files

-- lzma to read lzma-compressed ROOT files in Python 2
+- lzma to read/write lzma-compressed ROOT files in Python 2

 - xrootd to access remote files through XRootD